pgbouncer/pgbouncer/doc/config.md

 mode), and new server connections immediately use the new resolution.
 If DNS returns several results, they are used in round-robin manner.

+If the value begins with `/`, then a Unix socket in the file-system namespace is used.
+If the value begins with `@`, then a Unix socket in the abstract namespace is used.

 Default: not set, meaning to use a Unix socket